Morning Ritual: Nicole & Conner

 Stop 3:

-Cannonball Adderley - One for Daddy-O
+Cannonball Adderley – Somethin’ Else - One for Daddy-O

 Stop 4:

-Duke Ellington & John Coltrane - Angelica
+Duke Ellington & John Coltrane – Duke Ellington and John Coltrane - Angelica

 Stop 5:

-Thelonious Monk - Straight No Chaser
+Thelonious Monk – Straight, No Chaser – Straight, No Chaser

 As we round the bend for our final song on this Sunday morning express, we’re going to visit a familiar face.
 It’s Thelonious Monk to finish us off.
 After Angelica you need something that is still jaunty but maybe just a touch more relaxed.
 We’re not trying to get crazy here!
-Straight No Chaser is the perfect ending on this mini jazz journey.
+Straight, No Chaser is the perfect ending on this mini jazz journey.
 It’s smooth, easy, and has enough sax and piano to keep your toes tapping as you finish off that second cup of coffee.

 Did you hear a bird?